Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Nontechnical overviews of main results, proofs and applications

-The existence and regularity of \emph{holonomies (over a lamination) for cocycles} (see \autoref{holonomy}) are also discussed in \autoref{holonomyL} which are mostly direct consequences of our main results; see \autoref{thm:hol} and \autoref{corr:hol2}.
+The existence and regularity of \emph{holonomies (over laminations) for cocycles} (see \autoref{holonomy}) are also discussed in \autoref{holonomyL}; these are mostly direct consequences of our main results (\autoref{thm:hol} and \autoref{corr:hol2}).
 The holonomies for cocycles were studied in \cite[Section 2]{Via08} and \cite[Section 5]{AV10}; see also \cite{ASV13}.
-While we give a generalization in more general settings (with a very unified approach) so that one could apply it to the infinite dimensional dynamical systems.
+We give a vast generalization (in a uniform way) so that one could apply it to infinite-dimensional dynamical systems.

-{\textbf{applications II: differential equations.}} To apply our existence and regularity results in \autoref{graph} and \autoref{stateRegularity} (as well as \autoref{foliations}) to semi-linear differential equations, from the abstract view, one needs to show \emph{the differential equations can generate cocycles (for the well-posed case) or cocycle correspondences with generating cocycles (for the ill-posed case) satisfying (A) (B) condition}.
-In \cite{Che18c}, we dealt with relationship between the \emph{dichotomy} (or more precisely the exponential dichotomy of differential equations) and (A) (B) condition.
-See \cite{Che18c} for the applications of our main results (as well as \cite{Che18b, Che18}) to both well-posed and ill-posed differential equations which are not included in this paper.
+{\textbf{Application II: differential equations.}} To apply our existence and regularity results in \autoref{graph} and \autoref{stateRegularity} (as well as \autoref{foliations}) to semilinear differential equations, from the abstract point of view, one needs to show that \emph{differential equations can generate cocycles (in the well-posed case) or cocycle correspondences with generating cocycles (in the ill-posed case) satisfying the (A) (B) condition}.
+In \cite{Che18c}, we dealt with the relationship between the \emph{dichotomy} (or more precisely the exponential dichotomy of differential equations) and the (A) (B) condition.
+See \cite{Che18c} for applications of our main results (as well as \cite{Che18b, Che18}) to both well-posed and ill-posed differential equations.

-\subsection{structure of this paper}
+\section{Structure of this paper}